rubengeertsema/wishlist-meetup/README.md

 machine by running the command `docker images`.

 ### 12) Add npm script for building the docker image
 Add a npm script to the package.json for building the docker image.
 Call it `docker-build`.
+Test it out.

 ### 13) Deploy the frontend to kubernetes
 Now deploy the frontend to kubernetes by using the kubernetes [frontend deployment descriptor](./frontend/kubernetes/frontend.yml).
 Make sure to deploy it to the `prod` namespace.
 Check if the frontend is up and running in the Kubernetes dashboard and open the frontend in a browser.

-Note: use the `kubectl apply` command to deploy.
+Note: use the `kubectl apply` command to deploy to kuberneters.
 Note: remember that traefik exposes the frontend to the outside world. so you only have to find the external ip for traefik.
 Navigate to that ip in a browser to see the frontend.